District Conference 2026

 Nominating Committee- Clergy

-Rev. Kimberly Gladden, former Director of Discipleship for the Wesleyan Church, is an ordained Wesleyan pastor and graduate of Colgate Rochester Divinity School who is currently serving as President of UMAP, an Urban Ministry Advancement Program.
+Rev. Kim Gladden, former Director of Discipleship for the Wesleyan Church, is an ordained Wesleyan pastor and graduate of Colgate Rochester Divinity School who is currently serving as President of UMAP, an Urban Ministry Advancement Program.
 Kim loves to see God’s people transformed through spiritual growth opportunities.
 She has a heart of service and leads and supports mission projects around the globe.
 She previously served on staff as the Small Groups Pastor at Eastern Hills Wesleyan Church while simultaneously serving as the lead pastor of a church she planted, Zion Quest Christian Fellowship, which she continues to pastor in the Buffalo area.
 She has also served as an adjunct lecturer for the University of Buffalo, Empire State College, and PCMP (Pastoral Church Ministries Program).
 Kim is the founder of VisionQuest Ministries (a mission service organization) and the VisionQuest Community Christian Orchestra.
 Kim brings 30+ years of ministry experience and a passion for the creative worship arts to her desire to equip the church for ministry.

-Reverend Paul Shea
+Rev. Paul Shea

 Nominating Committee- Clergy